Activist investors post strong returns with board campaigns in first quarter

 Activists try to generate supreme returns by agitating for change with a capital “C.” Sometimes they work quietly with boards and management teams to install new leaders or orchestrate new business plans, as they have been doing lately, but they are better known for splashy presentations that accuse companies of missteps or show how they can generate more profits for shareholders by cutting costs, merging with a rival or spinning off businesses.

 In 2020, activists largely laid low to let companies navigate the coronavirus pandemic.
-In the first few months of 2021, though, prominent investors targeted Kohl's Corp (KSS.N), FirstEnergy Corp (FE.N) and Elanco Animal Health (ELAN.N).
+In the first few months of 2021, though, prominent investors targeted Kohl’s Corp, FirstEnergy Corp and Elanco Animal Health.

 Retailer Kohl’s, which was publicly targeted in March and then settled for two board seats earlier this month, has seen its shares climb 27% in the last three months.